xiaomudsg/MCANet/README.md

 ## Pre-trained model

-After receiving the article, we will provide our pre trained model and various pre-trained models for comparative experiments on Baidu Cloud.
+After the article is accepted, we will provide our pre trained model and various pre trained models for comparative experiments on Baidu Cloud.

 ## code